ZiyaoLi/fast-kan/README.md

 5. More importantly, the approximation made in FastKAN suggests that KAN is equivalent to a certain RBF Network.
 This finding bridges between RBF Networks and KANs.

+## Plot the learned curves

+FastKANLayer supports users to plot the learned curves dim-by-dim.
+See [notebook](notebooks/plot_activation.ipynb) for an example usage.

 ## Cite This Work